Nadine2016/knative/deploy-job.md

    </tr>
    <tr>
    <td><code>--image</code></td>
    <td>The name of the image used for this job.
-This value is required.
-[Docker Hub](https://hub.docker.com/){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
+This value is optional.
+For images in [Docker Hub](https://hub.docker.com/), you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value overrides any `--image` value that is assigned in the job definition.</td>
    </tr>
    <tr>
    <td><code>--cpu</code></td>